Training; Level 6 and has Early Years Professional Status & First Aid Trained

 Rebecca is a trained first aider and has a wealth experience working with vulnerable ‘ looked after’ children

-She loves music and is a keen ‘eco warrior’
+She loves music, is a keen ‘eco warrior and is the settings Outside play co-ordinator’

 Trained; Claire has begun her level 2 in Early Years and childcare training, and is First Aid trained.